hci-lab-um/heuristics-for-test-tool-design/How-to-use-the-heuristics.md

 ### You can tailor this to suit you

+Don't be limited by the 12 heuristic questions - you can add to them, tailor them, combine them to suit your context.
+If your context changes, go back to the original 12 just to re-check your tailoring.
+For example, in one case study, the heuristics H07 and H11 were combined: in that specific context asking **H07 Where?** dictated which environment was to be used, and asking **H11 When?** implied which test stage, which linked to a specific environment.
+In other case studies, these two questions were clearly different and needed to be answered separately.

 Don't be limited by the questions or the activities list - you won't have to do them all, and you may have preferred alternatives.

 If you want to tailor the heuristics to suit your context, please do - see the [licence](LICENSE) to see how to do that and remember to reshare your versions and tailoring.